-15. The concentration of pesticide residues on agricultural products, such as oranges, may be determined by GC-MS.21 Pesticide residues are extracted from the sample using methylene chloride and concentrated by evaporating the methylene chloride to a smaller volume.
-Calibration is accomplished using anthracene- d{10} as an internal standard.
-In a study to determine the parts per billion heptachlor epoxide on oranges, a 50.0-g sample of orange rinds was chopped and extracted with 50.00 mL of methylene chloride.
-After removing any insoluble material by filtration, the methylene chloride was reduced in volume, spiked with a known amount of the internal standard and diluted to 10 mL in a volumetric flask.
-Analysis of the sample gives a peak-area ratio ($A{analyte}/A{int std}$) of 0.108.
-A series of calibration standards, each containing the same amount of anthracene- d{10} as the sample, gave the following results.
+15. The concentration of pesticide residues on agricultural products, such as oranges, is determined by GC-MS.22 Pesticide residues are extracted from the sample using methylene chloride and concentrated by evaporating the methylene chloride to a smaller volume.
+Calibration is accomplished using anthracene-d10 as an internal standard.
+In a study to determine the parts per billion heptachlor epoxide on oranges, a 50.0-g sample of orange rinds is chopped and extracted with 50.00 mL of methylene chloride.
+After removing any insoluble material by filtration, the methylene chloride is reduced in volume, spiked with a known amount of the internal standard and diluted to 10 mL in a volumetric flask.
+Analysis of the sample gives a peak-area ratio (A{analyte}/A{int std}) of 0.108.
+A series of calibration standards, each containing the same amount of anthracene-d10 as the sample, gives the following results.

-ppb heptachlor epoxide $A{\text{analyte}}/A{\text{int std}}$
+ppb heptachlor epoxide $A{\rm analyte}/A{\rm intstd}$

 20.0 0.065

 60.0 0.153

 200.0 0.637

 500.0 1.554

 1000.0 3.198